 The treatment takes the form of a daily tablet.
-The tablet used is called Truvada and is actually also used as HIV medication and is taken by many people living with HIV in the United Kingdom.
+The most commonly prescribed tablet is Truvada and is actually also used as HIV medication and is taken by many people living with HIV in the United Kingdom.

 PrEP is almost 100% effective when taken properly and is a really important prevention option for many people at higher risk of HIV.